 Watch it on

 Peacock for free.
-Universal Pictures / Courtesy Everett Collection 16.
-Hollywoodland (2006)
+Fear and Loathing LLC / Universal Pictures / Courtesy Everett Collection 24. *A Fistful of Dollars (1964)

 This intriguing neo-noir film follows a fictional detective (Adrien Brody) investigating the mysterious circumstances surrounding the death of real-life actor George Reeves (portrayed here by Ben Affleck), who played Superman in the '50s.
 While the events are mainly fictional, the excellent cast and strong writing, direction, and production values give this parable on the perils of fame legs, patiently fleshing out the characters while moving at a slow but deliberate pace.
 Affleck was nominated for a Golden Globe for his deft portrayal of the late movie star, and the film garnered positive reviews from critics while debuting at number two at the box office.
 And despite its tendency to leave viewers with more questions than answers about Reeve's strange death, it's well worth the ride for anyone interested in a glimpse into the life of a troubled icon.